Monday, July 4, 2011

 The Dukes birthplace

-They are very proud of their towns favorite son
+They are very proud of their towns favourite son

 I camped in the municipal campground for the two nights I was there, and it was terrific.
 It also the first time I have ever seen fireflies.
 Hundreds of natures little fairy lights in a free show at dusk and into the night.